jonlpersson/ed-latimore/site/_posts/2022-12-08-signs-a-girl-likes-you.md

 ### Long eye contact

-Eye contact among mammals is a communication device that enhances arousal and in-person social contact.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> In many animals, it’s a sign of dominance or aggression.
+Eye contact among mammals is a communication device that enhances arousal and in-person social contact.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> In many animals, it’s a sign of dominance or aggression.
 This aggression is also a reason you’ll see fighters not making eye contact before a match—they get too fired up.

 When a woman makes long eye contact with a man, however, it's a good sign she is open to you making the first move.
 This may be coupled with her absentmindedly stroking her hair, exposing her thighs, or blushing.